EinsKatze/einskatze.github.io/content/posts/interesting_things.md

 - [Pin.gl](https://pin.gl/) - Ultra low latency screen and camera sharing (Browser Based)

 ## Misc
+- [Excalidraw](https://excalidraw.com) - Virtual whiteboard for sketching hand-drawn like diagrams
+    - Supports collaboration with others in realtime
+    - I've used this a few times during my internship, especially in school.

 - [4get](https://4get.ca/) - a proxy search engine that doesn't suck

 - [Spotube](https://github.com/KRTirtho/spotube) - open source Spotify client that doesn't require Premium nor uses Electron!
 Available for both desktop & mobile!
+    > this seems to currently not be usable, due to spotify disallowing api usage for that project \
     > btw, i've donated to that project! ❤️

 - Website themes with uBlock Origin